Loading...

 Stay Hydrated

-Keep track of your blood sugar levels before and after meals to understand how different foods and combinations affect your body.
-This can help you make more informed choices in the future.
+Keep track of your blood sugar levels before and after your meal to understand how your body responds and make adjustments as necessary.

 metabolic